2018 Obama Phone Message Re-Used in CV Mayor Campaign to Mislead Voters

 Campa-Najjar is the son of Palestinian-born Yasser Mohammad al-Najjar and San Diego native Abigail Campa, and he calls himself the first “Mexican-Palestinian American” candidate for Congress and now for Mayor.

-When he was nine years old, Campa-Najjar moved with his father, mother, and brother moved from San Diego to live in the Gaza Strip, the ethnic enclave on the Mediterranean Sea ruled by the State of Palestine but controlled by Israel.
+When he was nine years old, Campa-Najjar moved with his father, mother, and brother from San Diego to live in the Gaza Strip, the ethnic enclave on the Mediterranean Sea ruled by the State of Palestine but controlled by Israel.

 The family moved back to California after three years, but his father, who had become an official for the Palestinian National Authority, remained in Gaza.